-- Community conservation projects and sustainable use projects in the management of gorilla habitat and gorilla tourism should be developed. - Developed countries and aid agencies should be encouraged to support conservation initiatives for the mountain gorilla.
+- Community conservation projects and sustainable use projects in the management of gorilla habitat and gorilla tourism should be developed. - Developed countries and aid agencies should be encouraged to support conservation initiatives for the Mountain Gorilla.

-Communal development
+Community development

-- Contribution of the measures of mountain gorillas preservation in the economic development of the country by reducing local populations' poverty near the sanctuaries and reserves in cooperation with the private sector and bilateral, multilateral partners.
-Communal development projects will be promoted, especially, the road plannings, schools expansion, health and waterworks centres, water cisterns, fuel-efficient stoves and the support for alternative activities generating money. - Establish and reinforce existing micro-credit systems allowing to promote in particular, efficient energy stoves, developing agro-forestry, promoting local craftsmen's work, promoting modern ways of beekeeping. - Encourage the local communities in taking part in the management of the reserves and sanctuaries with the support of the private forestry and mining sectors and of the internal and external development partners. - Develop progressively a "Gorilla"-vision tourism respecting their health security and tranquillity. - Setting up a protection of the health and a warning-and-quick response system to counter the epidemic, mores specifically Ebola type. - Analysis and promotion of the cultural customs and traditions beneficials for the the preservation of gorillas. - Translate the legal wordings for the preservation of gorillas into the local language (Swahili, ...).
+- Contribution of measures of Mountain Gorilla preservation to economic development by reducing local human populations' poverty near the sanctuaries and reserves, in cooperation with the private sector and bilateral, multilateral partners.
+Community development projects will be promoted, especially road planning, school expansion, health centres and waterworks, water cisterns, fuel-efficient stoves and general support for alternative activities generating money. - Establish and reinforce existing micro-credit systems allowing in particular, fuel-efficient energy stoves to be promoted, agro-forestry to be developed, and local craftsmen's work, modern ways of beekeeping to be promoted. - Encourage the local communities to take part in the management of the reserves and sanctuaries with the support of the private forestry and mining sectors and of the internal and external development partners. - Develop progressively a "gorilla-centred" tourism respecting their health, security and tranquillity. - Setting up a health protection and a warning-and-quick response system to counter the epidemic, mores specifically Ebola type. - Analysis and promotion of cultural customs and traditions beneficial to gorilla preservation. - Translate the legal wordings for the preservation of gorillas into local languages.